SansGuidon/bookmarks/README.md

 * [GitHut](https://githut.info/) - A small place to discover more about the usage of programming languages in GitHub.
 * [Yacy](https://yacy.net/en/index.html) - is a free search engine that anyone can use to build a search portal for their intranet or to help search the public internet.
 * [Loklak Search](https://loklak.org/) - Distributed Open Source Search for Twitter and Social Media with Peer to Peer Technology
+* [SteamPeek](http://steampeek.hu/) - Find up to 60 similar games for almost any game | Trending and similar indie gems, search by games, tags and categories easily and more
+* [ProbQA](http://probqa.com/) - A quiz-based interactive recommendation engine to find the best video game to play next.

 ## App discovery
 * [Y Combinator](https://news.ycombinator.com/show) - Hacker news Show : where people share their work.
 Related : :star: [**Newest Show HN**](https://news.ycombinator.com/shownew)